holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/problem_data_structures.md

    input and returns a list of all of the dictionary's values.
 Do **not** use the `.values()` function.
-2. Create a function that takes a list of ints (even in length) and returns a dictionary where each even element maps to the following, odd element.
+2. Create a function that takes a list of ints (even in length) and returns a dictionary where each even indexed element maps to the following, odd indexed element.
    - For example: `[1, 10, 2, 7, 8, 3] -> {1: 10, 2: 7, 8: 3}`
 3. Create a function that takes two lists of equal size as inputs and returns a dictionary where each element of the first list points to the corresponding